Howard Community College’s Arts Collective is pleased to announce

 - Master classes taught by locally and internationally renowned guest teachers

-- Opportunities for performance, including HCC’s Arts Collective Dance Company and student showcases
+- Opportunities for performance, including HCC’s Arts Collective Dance Company, Outreach Initiative and student showcases

 For those who wish to pursue dance for personal enrichment, we provide students at every level with a variety of dance classes at convenient times, in an atmosphere which is both challenging and supportive.
 All dance courses are available to any student who has met the prerequisite(s), regardless of declaration of major.

-To learn more about the dance program at HCC, contact Director of Dance, Joan Nicholas-Walker by e-mail: email@example.com
+To learn more about the dance program at HCC, contact Dance Coordinator Joan Nicholas-Walker by e-mail: email@example.com

 About the Director: